 Even though driving to the Mekong is super fun and pretty easy in general, it’s still not for everyone.
 Joining the traffic in Vietnam is another kind of game, which requires you to have basic knowledge and experience driving a motorcycle or two-wheeled vehicle.

-Last but not least, remember to cover yourself with travel insurance before arriving to Vietnam just like anywhere on Earth, especially if you’re up for driving a scooter here.
+Last but not least, remember to cover yourself with travel insurance before arriving in Vietnam just like anywhere on Earth, especially if you’re up for driving a scooter here.

 How to Find a Good Motorbike Tour to the Mekong Delta from Saigon?